rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 - Forms
 - Security classes

-The advantage of separating these from the other layers becomes really apparent when you try to test these to see if they integrate with the framework properly.
+The advantage of separating these from the other layers becomes apparent when you try to test these to see if they integrate with the framework properly.
 You can integration test the controller if you want to by booting the framework and requesting the controller you want to test.

 ### Advantages

-There are many advantages of having a clear separation between these layers.
+There are many advantages to having a clear separation between these layers.
 Not only will the code be easier to read but also easier to follow.
 Testability will improve because you can test the layers separately.
-But there are more advantages to using clearly separated layers.
+But there are more advantages to using separated layers.
 I will list them for you here:

-- You can design the domain and the application layer without having to think about infrastructure like databases, frameworks and email systems.
+- You can design the domain and the application layer without having to think about infrastructures like databases, frameworks, and email systems.
-- Upgrading frameworks, libraries and other infrastructural systems will only cause change in the Infrastructure layer keeping domain logic and application services intact.
+- Upgrading frameworks, libraries, and other infrastructural systems will only cause a change in the Infrastructure layer keeping domain logic and application services intact.
 - Switching around infrastructure systems and libraries becomes easier.
 Have a library that became deprecated?
-No worries just find another one to replace the deprecated one.
+No worries just find another one to replace the deprecated library.
-- Testability improves: You can write unit tests for your domain layer, acceptance tests for your application layer and integration tests for your infrastructure layer.
+- Testability improves: You can write unit tests for your domain layer, acceptance tests for your application layer, and integration tests for your infrastructure layer.

 ## Conclusion

-I hope this blog post gave you good insight on how to separate mayor concerns within your software.
+I hope this blog post gave you a good insight into how to separate mayor concerns within your software.
 As you might have read at the beginning of this blog post this will be the first one of my blog series.
 The following blog posts will take a deep dive into:

 - How to design your domain layer
 - How to build an application layer to run operations on your domain layer
-- How to use the infrastructure layer to integrate with you framework, database and external systems
+- How to use the infrastructure layer to integrate with your framework, databases, and external systems

 These blog posts will come with code samples showing the different parts of the systems to give you a more clear view.